 “I can find all the treats and foods I grew up with in Mexico plus their meat and hot food selection is on point.” – OH

 “First time I ever tried Peruvian food was at Don Lucho’s and it left me wanting to go back again.
 Their pollo asado is so delicious and their coconut garlic rice is a winner.” – OH

 “Their salsas, guacamole and chips are a must.
 Love that they are family-owned and have been serving the Green Lake neighborhood for several decades.
 Delicious carne asada can be found here.” – OH

 “If you are in the hunt for pupusas, do not look any further.
 Salvadorian Bakery has the best pupusas I have ever had.
 Such a large variety and everything else is so tasty.” – OH

 “When I think of truly authentic Mexican regional food, I think of El Moose.
 Their dishes representing different regions of Mexico stay true to their authentic taste and flavors.
 Their margaritas are just another reason to plan a dinner at their lovely Ballard location.” – OH

 “Located in the heart of Georgetown, Fonda la Catrina provides an authentic Mexican experience.
 Not only is their location super cute with murals representing varying Mexican cultural art, the food is delicious!
 Everything I have tried has been so authentic and vibrant Mexican flavors that just melt away in your mouth.” – OH

 “Seattle’s best tres leches cakes!
 A gay and Latino-owned tres leches cake maker located in Wallingford.
 Their cakes are moist and represent traditional flavors of Latin America.” – OH

-Explore the rest of our Apple Guides to find more curated lists that highlight the favorite local businesses of Latinx business owners in Los Angeles, San Francisco, and New York.
+Enjoy these Seattle Latinx-owned spots and then explore the rest of our Apple Guides to find more curated lists that highlight the favorite local businesses of Latinx business owners in Los Angeles, San Francisco, and New York.